daixque/proxyconf/README.md

     $ proxyconf-setup

 then it creates ~/.proxyconf directory and append setting for proxyconf into your ~/.bash_profile.
+You can use proxyconf command when you open new terminal, or type below to use immediately.

+    $ source "$HOME/.proxyconf/proxyconf"

 ## Update from previous version